cpt code for ect

 90870 cpt code description

-Medical Necessity in ECT and Mental Health Billing
+4. Establishing Medical Necessity in Behavioral Health Billing

-ICD-10 Code GroupClinical ConditionPayer Audit RiskDocumentation Required to Win
+ICD-10 Code GroupClinical ConditionPayer Audit RiskDocumentation Required for Approval

-F32.xMajor Depressive Disorder (Single Episode)HighMust clearly document complete failure of multiple psychopharmacology trials.
+F32.xMajor Depressive Disorder (Single Episode)HighExplicit documentation showing the failure of multiple psychopharmacology trials.

-F33.xMajor Depressive Disorder (Recurrent)LowHighly accepted, especially if severe or psychotic features are present in the chart.
+F33.xMajor Depressive Disorder (Recurrent)LowAccepted when severe or psychotic features are present in the clinical chart.

-F31.xBipolar DisorderMediumMust support the presence of severe, unmanageable manic or depressed phases.
+F31.xBipolar DisorderMediumSupported by the presence of severe, unmanageable manic or depressed phases.

 ect and mental health billing